melperez19/Project-3--Order-Me-This-App/README.md

 ## How to use _Order Me This_

-1. When first arriving to our site, new users will be prompted to Sign Up and Sign in to create an account for creating orders.
+1. When first arriving to our site, new users will be prompted to Sign Up and Log in to create an account for hosting events.

 2. Once signed in, the user is directed to the Home page and greeted with a welcome message.
-An order form is providedto create an event and invite others to participate via email.
+An order form is provided to create an event and invite others to participate via email.

 3. The newly created event is then added to the user's saved list of events.